![]() |

 meaning that the input variable does not have to be lexically in scope for you to

-can be placed in an input execution scope.
+consume it.
+Instead, any string source or markup source can be placed in an input execution scope.
 While an input source is in the current input scope, all pattern-matching and

 parsing statements and rules will consume it regardless of the lexical scope they occur in.

-test.
+matches test.
 They establish the current input for the execution scopes contained within them.
 They

 also initiate scanning of that source.
 You can change the current input scope without initiating scanning by using

-using input as
+using input as.

-Once an input scope is established, it is in effect for the execution scope of the submit
+Once an input scope is established, it is in effect for the execution scope of the submit,

-that established it.
+scan, or using input as that established it.
 Within that scope, you can initiate a new

-.
+scan of the current source using #current-input.
 This allows you to perform efficient one-pass

 scanning of nested structures by initiating a new scan for each level of nesting, without the need to capture the